Umpire (baseball): Judgment calls

 An umpire's judgment call used to be final, unless the umpire making the call chose to ask partner umpires for help and then decided to reverse it after the discussion.
 Since 2014, MLB allows managers to challenge plays during the game.
 If the manager successfully has a call overturned, they are rewarded with another challenge.

-An independent study of umpire pitch-call accuracy over 11 seasons (2008–2018) released on April 8, 2019, by Mark T. Williams of Boston University concluded that over 20% of certain pitches were called incorrectly.
+An independent study of MLB umpire pitch-call accuracy over 11 seasons (2008–2018) released on April 8, 2019, by Mark T. Williams of Boston University concluded that over 20% of certain pitches were called incorrectly.
 For the 2018 season, home plate umpires made about 34,000 incorrect ball and strike calls, which is about 14 per game and 1.6 per inning.

 If an umpire seems to make an error in rule interpretation, the call, in some leagues, can be officially protested as was the case in MLB until 2019.
 If the umpire is persistent in his or her interpretation, the matter will be settled at a later time by a league official.

-Modern Practices and Technology

-Video replay and electronic strike zones are used to assist umpires in making accurate calls, but professional judgment, experience, and rule knowledge remain central to the role.